 When you first start out in photography it seems like you have a million questions buzzing around in your head - how do people get those blurred background?
 Why is my subject out of focus?
 Why don't my portraits look good?
 Why do my images have that strange colour tint?

 So, in this post, I've tried to take the most common questions I've been asked from beginners over my (many!) years of blogging and teaching photography, and give you the answers!
 In most cases, I've linked to a post here on the blog which goes into more detail for you on that particular subject so you can get all the information you need.

 Ready?
 Let's go!

 No...actually, wait.....before we get a crackin' with our 10 questions, I also want to let you know about the completely FREE photography course I have designed especially for new photographers called the Beginners Bootcamp.
 You can learn everything from how to shoot with intention, use effective composition, get tack sharp photos, and more!
 All you need to do is subscribe to the iIve Snap Love newsletter, and as a thank you for subscribing, you'll be sent five video lessons that will have you taking better photos in one week.
 Click here to find out more or click on the image below to sign up!
-You could be getting your first lesson within the hour
+You could be getting your first lesson within the hour :-)

 Q1 - How do I get a those blurred backgrounds?

 It's actually pretty easy to get those blurry backgrounds when you know how!

 It's mainly due to switching to AV mode, and using a large aperture (smaller F number) to throw the background out of focus.
 You will also want to make sure your subject is a good distance away from the background, otherwise you won't get much blur.

 I've written a full, step by step guide to getting a blurred background that should help you get those yummy backgrounds you are looking for (along with a free cheat sheet that you can print out so you don't forget a step whilst shooting) Click here to read the guide to getting a blurred background.